-GSC 498 - Senior Seminar in Geology
+GSC 498 - Senior Seminar in Geoscience

 2 Credits Students complete an independent research project and prepare for the Geoscience Exit Examination.
 The Exit Examination requires a presentation to the faculty about the research project and demonstration of competency in basic topics in geoscience.
 This seminar, along with required field experiences in GSC 482, constitutes the capstone experience for geoscience majors.
 The seminar provides preparation for career employment or graduate school.
+Prerequisites: Water Science or Geology major and junior or senior standing.